 Our aim at Futurismo is to make each tour an educational as well as emotional experience.
-Before the tour a marine biologist gives a briefing to inform our visitors about the conversion of whale hunting to whale watching in the Azores, species which may be sighted, rules of observation and respect for the animals and safety measures aboard.
+Before the tour, a marine biologist gives a briefing to inform our visitors about the conversion of whale hunting to whale watching in the Azores, species which may be sighted, rules of observation and respect for the animals and safety measures aboard.

-During the tour our biologists and guides explain more about the cetacean species sighted as well as other marine life and points of interest along the island.
+During the activity, our biologists and guides explain more about the cetacean species sighted as well as other marine life and points of interest along the island.
 Additional information guides are also available aboard to add to the educational value of our tours.

 CONSERVATION & RESPONSIBLE TOURISM

 Futurismo wants to ensure that all our activities are sustainable so that others can enjoy the Azorean nature in the future.
 We therefore try to minimise our impact on the environment and the animals we observe and we respect the rules of observation.
 Futurismo believes in supporting conservation projects and we regularly take local school groups and social institutions whale watching so that we may influence the next generation to also look after the environment.